dreamking60/d3-start-to-finish-leanpub/manuscript/27 PRACTICAL Add a menu.md

 ## Basic styling of the menu

-We add some CSS rules to `css/style.css` for styling the menu:
+Now add some CSS rules to `css/style.css` for styling the menu:

 {caption: "css/style.css"}
 ```css